-- 7.3.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy (adopted October 2011) relates to design and states that in seeking a high standard of design the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'.
-Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality attractive frontages to adjoining streets and public spaces'. - 7.3.2 Policy 2 of the Chorleywood Neighbourhood Development Plan requires all developments to demonstrate how they are in keeping with and where possible enhance the special characteristics of Chorleywood.
+7.3.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy (adopted October 2011) relates to design and states that in seeking a high standard of design, the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'.
+Development should make efficient use of land but should also respect the 'distinctiveness'

+of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality of an area' and 'incorporate visually attractive frontages to adjoining streets and public spaces'.

+- 7.3.2 Policy 2 of the Chorleywood Neighbourhood Development Plan requires all developments to demonstrate how they are in keeping with and where possible enhance the special characteristics of Chorleywood.
 All development should seek to make a positive contribution to the 'street scene' by way of frontage, building line, scale and design.
 The Chorleywood Neighbourhood Development Plan states that "the Parish's key feature is its 'rural feel'" and that "however you enter or leave the Parish you cannot fail to appreciate the 'rural character' Chorleywood has". - 7.3.3 This application is submitted in outline, with only matters of access for detailed consideration.
 An illustrative parameter plan has been submitted which indicates a maximum building height of 12.5m (ie 3 storeys) for buildings running parallel to Green Street, and through the centre of the site, either side of the existing dip in the landscape which is to be used to contain SUDS, Green Infrastructure and Open Space.
-All other buildings would be up to 10m (ie 2.5 storeys). - 7.3.1 The provision of a new vehicular access would impact the character and appearance of Green Street, introducing an urbanising feature along what currently has the characteristics of a rural lane.
+All other buildings would be up to 10m (ie 2.5 storeys). - 7.3.4 The provision of a new vehicular access would detract from the character and appearance of Green Street, introducing an urbanising feature in the road that currently has the characteristics of a rural lane.
 Formation of access points would result in the loss of some vegetation.
 However, it is noted that replacement planting and enhancements to existing landscaping could be sought at the reserved matters stage.
-The development would include the introduction of new bus stops with flag and shelter, which could also add to the urbanising impact of the development.

-7.3.2 As noted at 7.2.9 above, the final design of the proposed development would be an essential consideration, with the LPA placing great importance on any development having regard to the important characteristics, features and design context of the Chilterns AONB.
+The development would include the introduction of new bus stops with flag and shelter. - 7.3.5 As noted within 7.2 above, the final design of the proposed development would be an essential consideration, with the LPA placing great importance on any development having regard to the important characteristics, features and design context of the Chilterns AONB.
 This application does not consider Appearance or Layout (which are reserved for consideration at a later date).
-However it is clear from the council's Landscape consultant (para 9.1.26) that there are concerns in respect of the illustrative layout submitted with the application and the quality of the development in design terms.
+However it is clear from the council's Landscape consultant (para 9.1.26) that there are concerns in respect of the illustrative layout submitted with the application and with the quality of the development in design terms.
+For example, they identify that this scheme clearly appears as a cut out/first phase of a larger development and misses opportunities to link with public footpaths to the north.
+The layout is a dense suburban type whereas it should respond to the rural edge vernacular.
+These concerns would need to be addressed as part of any future application to demonstrate the potential for a development that does respect the surrounding area.